unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

 # Check the quality of the data

 Analysing data is potentially harmful, even when the data is *correct*.
-If it's *not* correct, the potential harms are even greater.
+If it's *not* correct, the potential harm is even greater.
 So you should do whatever you can to check that the data is correct.

 Often, you'll have gotten the data from a source you can trust to be correct, such as the Australian Bureau of Meteorology, or the World Health Organisation.

 If not, do what you can to check that the data is trustworthy.
 If the data is about a sample of a population, has the sample been selected without bias?
 Have measurements been made validly and reliably?
 Is the data current enough for your purposes?

 You might not be able to answer these questions.
-If not, and you're not otherwise sure how reliable the data is, then you should treat it with a healthy dose of skepticism.
+If not, and you're not otherwise sure how reliable the data is, then you should treat it with a healthy dose of scepticism.

 # Take care with calculations